 Placement and Procedure

 The placement and procedure of the dining table should signify your manners and etiquette.
-Below-mentioned is a list of rules you should follow.
+Britishers are very specific when it comes to their table manners.
+Understanding their etiquette will help you to adapt in their culture easily.
+Below is a list of rules you should follow.

 - Forks will be on your left.